 “What Action Is Good?”

 This question is Moshe Feldenkrais’s title for lesson #2 in his book Awareness Through Movement, which he wrote to introduce his method to the masses.
-(Here’s our collection of recordings of all 12 of these foundational lessons.)
+(Here’s our collection of these 12 foundational lessons.)

 Feldenkrais’s answer is multi-faceted and worth exploring.
-My free recorded talk below explains his thinking.
-Lessons which illustrate his answers are also included.
+My free recorded talk below explains his thinking, along with lessons which illustrate it.
+Two lessons are for donors, but at the bottom you’ll find recommended additional free content.

-One of Feldenkrais’s first points deserves special attention.
+One of Feldenkrais’s first answers to his question deserves special attention.
 It’s mentioned in the talk, but worth emphasizing because it’s so richly connected to all aspects of the Feldenkrais Method:

 A good action, Feldenkrais says,